 What is irritable bowel syndrome?

 Irritable bowel syndrome (IBS) is a chronic disorder causing annoying and often painful abdominal and bowel symptoms.
-IBS is considered a functional bowel disorder, meaning that, although symptoms are clearly present, when the bowel is examined visually and under the microscope, there is no evidence of damage to the tissues.
+Although symptoms are clearly present, when the bowel is examined visually and under the microscope, there is no evidence of tissue damage.
 Symptoms include:

 Chronic or intermittent diarrhea